-To his relief, at no time did Greengage call on him to read out loud.
+To his relief, at no time did Greengage call on him to read.
 She did ask Miss Wit, who read impeccably, of course.
-Greengage didn’t ask him any questions either and she made no comment when he failed to hand in his homework.
-He was beginning to believe he could slip away unnoticed at the end of the period, but when the bell rang the teacher motioned for him to stay.
+Greengage didn’t ask him any questions either and made no comment when he failed to hand in his homework.
+He was beginning to believe he could slip away unnoticed, but when the bell rang the teacher motioned for him to stay.

 Mrs. Greengage sighed and got to her feet to close the door.
 “Take a seat, Mr. McCloud,” she said over her shoulder.
 It was morning break.
 No one would disturb them.

-To think he’d welcomed the idea of going to a mixed school, where girls were a recent addition.
+To think he’d welcomed the idea of going to a mixed school.
+Girls had been a recent addition at Tallford Grammar.
 Odd that such a change could have taken place in a conservative town like Tallford.
 Many parents threatened to transfer their precious boys elsewhere but there was no alternative.
 Peter’s mother had been one of them.
-“Girls are an unnecessary distraction at school,” she’d said.
+“Girls are an unnecessary distraction,” she’d said.

-He hugged his satchel as if it could shield him from what was to come.
+He hugged his satchel as if it could shield him.
 The satchel was not new, but it still smelt strongly of leather.
 Resting his chin on its handle, he savoured the smell as he looked up at Greengage.
 She sighed.
-When grown-ups sighed that meant trouble.
+When grown-ups sighed that generally meant trouble.

 “I don’t know what to do with you McCloud.”

 Neither did he.

 “Do you have any friends in the class?”

 He shook his head.
 He had very little to do with his fellow first formers.
 He always hurried home after school, living out in the country, a long bike-ride away.
 Even if he’d wanted to hang around, there was nothing to do except watch pensioners shuffle around or listen to mothers chattering about their babies as they did their shopping.